Venafi/ansible-collection-venafi/roles/certificate/examples/citrix_adc/README.md

-# Configuring secure application delivery using Citrix ADC and the Venafi Collection for Ansible
+# Configuring secure application delivery using Citrix ADC and the CyberArk Collection for Ansible

-In this example, we'll show you how to better secure application delivery using the Venafi Collection for Ansible with your [Citrix ADC](https://www.citrix.com/products/citrix-adc/) instance.
+In this example, we'll show you how to better secure application delivery using the CyberArk Collection for Ansible with your [Citrix ADC](https://www.citrix.com/products/citrix-adc/) instance.
-Adding Venafi enables you to manage certificates more securely as part of the [TLS Termination](https://en.wikipedia.org/wiki/TLS_termination_proxy) process on your load balancer.
+Adding CyberArk enables you to manage certificates more securely as part of the [TLS Termination](https://en.wikipedia.org/wiki/TLS_termination_proxy) process on your load balancer.

 ## Who should use this example?

 The steps described in this document are typically performed by _DevOps engineers_ or _system administrators_.
-Generally, you'll need a basic undestanding of Citrix ADC, Venafi Trust Protection Platform or Venafi Cloud, and the required permissions for completing the tastks described in the example.
+Generally, you'll need a basic undestanding of Citrix ADC, CyberArk Certificate Manager, Self-Hosted or CyberArk Certificate Manager, SaaS, and the required permissions for completing the tastks described in the example.

 ## About this example

 An _application delivery controller_ (ADC) is used to increase the capacity and reliability of applications.
 ADC improves the performance of applications by decreasing the load on associated servers while managing and maintaining application and network sessions.
 But ADC configuration can become a long process.
 However, you can actually automate the process by using a configuration management tool.

-In this example, we use [RedHat Ansible](https://www.ansible.com/) with the _Venafi Collection for Ansible_ to automate the process of requesting, retrieving and installing a certificate as part of SSL termination on an ADC (specifically, Citrix ADC) for load balancing web traffic.
+In this example, we use [RedHat Ansible](https://www.ansible.com/) with the _CyberArk Collection for Ansible_ to automate the process of requesting, retrieving and installing a certificate as part of SSL termination on an ADC (specifically, Citrix ADC) for load balancing web traffic.
 We'll also utilize three HTTP servers contained in a cluster as the endpoints that are sending and receiving web traffic and being managed by Citrix ADC.

-Later in this example, you'll generate a certificate for the `demo-citrix.venafi.example` domain using the Venafi Collection for Ansible to request and retrieve it from either _Venafi Trust Protection Platform_ or _Venafi Cloud_ services.
+Later in this example, you'll generate a certificate for the `demo-citrix.venafi.example` domain using the CyberArk Collection for Ansible to request and retrieve it from either _CyberArk Certificate Manager, Self-Hosted_ or _CyberArk Certificate Manager, SaaS_ services.
 Then you'll copy the certificate files (certificate, private key, chain Bundle) to the Citrix ADC.
 Finally, you'll configure Citrix ADC to distribute the traffic between three NGINX servers using the round-robin load balancing method.
 Here below you can find a diagram of what we are trying to accomplish.

 > **NOTE** In our example, we suggest that you use the round-robin balancing method.
 But keep in mind that there are [other methods](https://docs.citrix.com/en-us/citrix-adc/current-release/load-balancing/load-balancing-customizing-algorithms.html) that might be more suitable for your specific use case.